Overall Aim

 - Dr. Fieke Koopman, Amsterdam UMC, location AMC;

-- Professor dr. Thomas Janssen, Faculty of Behaviour and Movement Sciences, VU Amsterdam / Reade;
+- Professor dr. Thomas Janssen, Faculty of Behavioural and Movement Sciences, VU Amsterdam / Reade;

-- Dr. Karin Gerrits, Faculty of Behaviour and Movement Sciences, VU Amsterdam / Merem;
+- Dr. Karin Gerrits, Faculty of Behavioural and Movement Sciences, VU Amsterdam / Merem;

 - Elza van Duijnhoven, PhD candidate, Amsterdam UMC, location AMC;